Sindhu-20112004/Frontend/README.md

 ## How to View
 1. Download the project files to your local system.
 2. Open the `index.html` file in any modern web browser to view the tribute page.

-## Future Enhancements
-- Add CSS styling to improve the visual design of the page.
-- Make the page responsive for better viewing on mobile and tablet devices.
-- Include a gallery section with iconic images of Bruce Lee.
-- Add a timeline showcasing key milestones in his life.

 ## Inspiration
 This page is a tribute to Bruce Lee, who redefined martial arts and action cinema while breaking cultural barriers.
 His teachings on self-improvement and pushing beyond limits resonate with audiences to this day.